-Approved Date Effective Date Description of Changes 7/22/15 7/22/15 Required new examinations focus on parties that have neglected to enter the Secretary of States VDA or whom have otherwise failed to comply with holder requirements of Title 12.
-Shortened Delaware's look-back period for new examinations to 1991from enactment until December 31st, 2016.
+- 7/22/15 Required new examinations focus on parties that have neglected to enter the Secretary of States VDA or whom have otherwise failed to comply with holder requirements of Title 12.
+Shortened Delaware's look-back period for new examinations to 1991 from enactment until December 31st, 2016.
 Instituted a rolling look-back period for new examinations after January 1st, 2017 for twenty-two years from the calendar year in which written notice of the examination is provided.
 Set the interest rate on unpaid unclaimed property payments at 0.5% per month unless a reasonable cause for delay is proven.
 Capped total interest due at 25% of the unclaimed property payment due with the exception of penalties listed elsewhere (effective March 1, 2016).
 Extended a variety of deadlines and specified a variety of lookback periods for The Secretary of State's VDA Program.
 Barred Bad Actors and withdrawals from the Secretary of State's VDA from entering the Department of Finance's VDA program.
 Obliged Holders who have previously filed the past five years to designate a contact person for correspondence with the State and to update this contact information as necessary.
 (80 Del.
-Laws c 114; SB 141).
-2/2/17 2/2/17 Reduced the lookback on VDAs and audits to ten years.
+Laws c 114; SB 141). - 2/2/17 Reduced the lookback on VDAs and audits to ten years.
 Limited the period within which the State may seek payment on unclaimed property to ten years.
-Aligned holder record retention requirements with the ten year lookback and statute of limitation thresholds.
+Aligned holder record retention requirements with the ten-year lookback and statute of limitation thresholds.
 Allowed holders under audit prior to July 22, 2015 to convert to the Secretary of State's VDA program.
 Allowed all holders under audit as of February 2, 2017 to engage in an expedited audit process.
 Mandated interest be assessed on any late-filed unclaimed property.
 (81 Del.
-Laws c 1; SB 13 w/ SA 1).
-6/29/17 6/29/17 Clarified that the State will indemnify and defend a holder against claims made by a foreign jurisdiction for property paid or delivered to the State Escheator in good faith.
+Laws c 1; SB 13 w/ SA 1). - 6/29/17 Clarified that the State will indemnify and defend a holder against claims made by a foreign jurisdiction for property paid or delivered to the State Escheator in good faith.
 Allowed the State Escheator to waive interest under specified circumstances.
 (81 Del.
-Laws c 48; SS 1 for SB 79).
-6/30/21 8/1/21 Adopts an express reporting requirement and related procedures for virtual currency.
+Laws c 48; SS 1 for SB 79). - 6/30/21 8/1/21 Adopts an express reporting requirement and related procedures for virtual currency.
 (83 Del.
-Laws c 58; SB 103).
-6/30/21 Clarifies various aspects of the State's procedures to operate its unclaimed property program, including promoting and determining holder compliance, processing owner claims, and preventing fraudulent claims.
+Laws c 58; SB 103). - 6/30/21 Clarifies various aspects of the State's procedures to operate its unclaimed property & 8/1/21 program, including promoting and determining holder compliance, processing owner claims, and preventing fraudulent claims.
 (83 Del.
-Laws c 59; SB 104).
+Laws c 59; SB 104). - 6/30/22 Clarifies various aspects of the State's unclaimed property laws including exempting from reporting property owed to non-Delaware government entities and confirming holder record retention requirements and claimant appeal rights.
+(83 Del.
+Laws c 346; SB 281).